darelovesdata/ecommerce-market-analytics/docs/BUSINESS_IMPLEMENTATION.md

 ## Overview

-This document outlines the operational framework for implementing and scaling the e-commerce analytics dashboard across client organizations.
-It bridges strategic product vision with practical execution, focusing on adoption, value realization and customer success.
+This document outlines the operational framework for implementing and scaling the e-commerce analytics dashboard across client organisations.
+It bridges strategic product vision with practical execution, focusing on adoption, value realisation and customer success.

 ## Implementation Philosophy

-Rather than a "build and hand off" model, the success of this dashboard depends on structured adoption within client organizations.
+Rather than a "build and hand off" model, the success of this dashboard depends on structured adoption within client organisations.
 The implementation approach acknowledges that:

-1. Technical integration is only 30% of successful deployment
+1. Technical integration accounts for only 30% of a successful deployment
 2. Change management and user adoption determine 70% of outcomes
-3. Value realization occurs when teams actively use insights to drive decisions
+3. Value realisation occurs when teams actively use insights to drive decisions
 4. Long-term retention depends on demonstrated ROI, not feature completeness

-## Pre-Implementation Discovery (Weeks 1-2)
+## Pre-Implementation Discovery (Weeks 1–2)

 ### Kickoff Assessment

-Conduct discovery to understand baseline state and readiness:
+A discovery session is conducted to understand the baseline state and client readiness:

 **Stakeholder Mapping:**

-- Identify executive sponsor (budget holder, ultimate decision maker)
+- Identify executive sponsor (budget holder and ultimate decision maker)
 - Map marketing manager (primary user)
 - Identify merchandising leads (secondary users)
 - Confirm data privacy and compliance requirements